klaviyo/klaviyo-api-python/README.md

 2. All query and path params that are tagged as `required` in the docs are passed as positional args.
 3. All optional query params are passed as keyword args.
 4. Where applicable, the `body` param is passed in as a positional arg, and is expected to be a native python dictionary.
 Within that dictionary, refer to the API docs to see which fields are required/optional, along with valid values.
 4. There is no need to pass in your private `api_key` for any operations, as it is defined upon client instantiation; public key is still required where applicable.
-However, you can pass in an optional `api_key` kwarg to override the client private key for a specific call (REMINDER: don't do this client-side).
+However, you can pass in an optional `_request_auth` kwarg to override the client private key for a specific call (REMINDER: don't do this client-side).

 ## Namespace